-This is an adult version of the Communication Attitude Test, comprising 34 items, to each of which respondents indicate whether it is "mostly true" or "mostly false."
-The reliability and validity of the test, including its capacity to distinguish between adults who stutter and controls, has been demonstrated in participants from the United States, Poland, Iran, and Kannada-speaking India.
-As is the case for the Communication Attitude Test and the KiddyCat, the BigCat appears to focus on speech-related anxiety: "My speech is as good as that of most people," "I will usually have some trouble with my speech," "my speech does not affect the way I interact with people," and "I am self conscious about the way I speak" (p.
-202).
+This is an adult version of the Communication Attitude Test,39 comprising 34 items, to each of which respondents indicate whether it is "mostly true" or "mostly false."
+The reliability and validity of the test, including its capacity to distinguish between adults who stutter and controls, has been demonstrated in participants from the United States,^{40,41} Poland,42 Iran,43 and Kannada-speaking India.44 As is the case for the Communication Attitude Test and the KiddyCat, the BigCat appears to have some relation to speech-related anxiety: "My speech is as good as that of most people," "I will usually have some trouble with my speech," "my speech does not affect the way I interact with people," and "I am self conscious about the way I speak" (p.
+202).40